Is OSEA right for me?

 What is Heritage?

-OSEA Ethnography Programs Include Language Study: Maya and Spanish
+OSEA Ethnography Programs Require Spanish Proficiency

-OSEA Programs Include Educational Excursions and Culture Field Trips
+Educational Excursions and Culture Field Trips

 Return to top of Page